Accident & Emergency Claims

 We take great pride in providing our clients with the practical support that is often vital during these difficult times.
 We will also act on your behalf to help look after a loved one, for example if you need to make a claim on behalf of your child.

-Jackson Lees Solicitors will help you understand the facts of your accident and emergency claim.
+Jackson Lees will help you understand the facts of your accident and emergency claim.
 We aim to help you do the right thing, the right way.